JumaJuiceTime/CairnHack/Blood Moon's Gaze/players-guide/classic-classes.md

 You are the Priest, the Druid, the Paladin.
 You are a faithful servant of your deity.
 Battle ready to channel the power of your cult.

 **Priest**: You always find help and resources in the temple of your deity but stay in line with the dogma of your religion or be disfavored.
-You can invoke the divine power, brandishing your holy symbol, to repel undead (creatures **Save WIL** to resist).
+You can invoke the divine power, brandishing your holy symbol, to repel undead (creatures **Save PRS** to resist).

 **Druid**: You belong to the wild lands and feel uncomfortable in cities.
 You worship the elements and the old bestial deities.
 You can communicate with animals and always find resources in the wilderness.
 You can shape-shift into your totem animal (get 1 **Fatigue**  when you shift back).